mozilla/mozjpeg/README-turbo.txt

 ===============

-The optimized Huffman decoder in libjpeg-turbo does not handle restart markers in a way that makes libjpeg happy, so it is necessary to use the slow Huffman decoder when decompressing a JPEG image that has restart markers.
-This can cause the decompression performance to drop by as much as 20%, but the performance will still be much much greater than that of libjpeg v6b.
+The optimized Huffman decoder in libjpeg-turbo does not handle restart markers in a way that makes the rest of the libjpeg infrastructure happy, so it is necessary to use the slow Huffman decoder when decompressing a JPEG image that has restart markers.
+This can cause the decompression performance to drop by as much as 20%, but the performance will still be much greater than that of libjpeg.
 Many consumer packages, such as PhotoShop, use restart markers when generating JPEG images, so images generated by those programs will experience this issue.

 ===============================================
 Fast Integer Forward DCT at High Quality Levels